- Individual flats generally require smaller heat pumps

 Can you install a heat pump in a flat?

-Firstly, you can either choose an air source heat pump or a ground source heat pump.
+Firstly, you can choose either an air-source heat pump or a ground-source heat pump.

-Air source heat pumps for flats
+Air-source heat pumps for flats

 Individual flats usually require smaller air source heat pumps that you would install for a house.
 This is because flats generally have less indoor space to heat.